Schulich-Ignite/website/README.md

 The `ready` variable is used to specify when a session is ready for the public (published & draft were reserved).
 When false it will not show up in the feed, when true they will - however, the session will only appear once the current date exceeds the `date` parameter.
 This allows for early, automatic publishing.

-If you don't specify slides the download slides options will disapear.
+Both the slides link and the recording link are optional.

 ### Gallery